 She founded The Center for Education Reform in 1993 and served as its president through 2013.
 Prior to founding the Center, Jeanne served in prominent roles at the US Department of Education, The Heritage Foundation and on Capitol Hill.
 Jeanne is now senior fellow, president-emeritus, and a member of CER’s Board of Directors.
 She was recently named vice president of K-12 Programs of HotChalk, Inc., an education technology company.

 Jeanne serves on the board of Friendship Public Charter School in Washington, DC and Challenge Charter School in Chandler, AZ.
-She is on the Education Innovation Council of Arizona State University; and an advisor to the University of Pennsylvania’s Education Innovation group, the DC-based Capital E, the Relay Graduate School of Education, and the Education Industry Association, which honored her with its “Friend of Education Award” in 2012.
+She is on the Education Innovation Council of Arizona State University; an advisor to the University of Pennsylvania’s Education Innovation group and the Education Industry Association, which honored her with its “Friend of Education Award” in 2012.
 Additional honors include Working Mother’s “Most Powerful Moms in Education” and the Black Alliance for Educational Options Champion Award in 2013.

 Jeanne has been a trusted advisor to presidential administrations, governors, and lawmakers, and continues to provide valuable counsel to policymakers, philanthropists and her colleagues in education.
 She is a Dame of Malta, a member of the John Carroll Society, and the National Italian American Federation.
-Jeanne earned a bachelors degree in political science from Dickinson College, undertook masters’ studies in politics at the Catholic University of America and is currently enrolled in an executive doctoral program at the University of Pennsylvania.
+Jeanne earned a bachelors degree in political science from Dickinson College, undertook masters’ studies in politics at the Catholic University of America and is currently enrolled in graduate studies at the University of Pennsylvania.
 Jeanne has raised four accomplished children and is married to Dr. Kevin L. Strother.